The John Merck Fund

 Applicants must have the following:

-In 2013 awards will be made for $250,000 per year for a four-year period, subject to an annual review of research progress.
+The next competition will be held in 2015; 2014 is a hiatus year.
+In 2015 awards will be made for $250,000 per year for a four-year period, subject to an annual review of research progress.
 The sponsoring institution must be located in the United States and is responsible for fiscal management.
 No portion of the award may be used for indirect costs.
 The award is for the exclusive use of the Principal Investigator (PI) and may not be used for institutional or departmental support.
 Payments will be made to the PI’s institution with the understanding that the total amount of the award will be used only by the PI and will be transferred should the PI change institutions.
 At the PI’s discretion, up to 25 percent of the award may be used for his or her salary support (which is limited to the NIH salary cap), including, when necessary, fringe benefits.
 The balance may be expended for research assistants, equipment, or other purposes that promote the PI’s project.

 The SAB is chaired by Marsha R. Mailick, PhD, of the Waisman Center of the University of Wisconsin-Madison.
-Other members of this distinguished panel of experts include Guoping Feng, PhD (Massachusetts Institute of Technology), Daniel Goldowitz, PhD (The University of British Columbia), Michael Guralnick, PhD (University of Washington), Charles Nelson, PhD (Children’s Hospital Boston/Harvard Medical School), Joseph Piven, MD (University of North Carolina), Brad Schlaggar, MD, PhD (Washington University in St. Louis), and William Snider, MD (University of North Carolina).
-George Jesien, PhD, Director of the Association of University Centers on Disability (AUCD), is an ex-officio member.
+Other members of this distinguished panel of experts include Guoping Feng, PhD (Massachusetts Institute of Technology), Daniel Goldowitz, PhD (The University of British Columbia), Michael Guralnick, PhD (University of Washington), Charles Nelson, PhD (Children’s Hospital Boston/Harvard Medical School), Joseph Piven, MD (University of North Carolina), and Brad Schlaggar, MD, PhD (Washington University in St. Louis).
+George Jesien, PhD, former director of the Association of University Centers on Disability (AUCD), is an ex-officio member.

 For more information, contact Nancy Stockford, Developmental Disabilities Translational Research Program, The John Merck Fund, 2 Oliver Street, 8th Floor, Boston, MA 02109; email@example.com; telephone: (617) 556-4120.